culanomeara/pp5-peaknutrition/README.md

 # **Peak Nutrition**

-Peak Nutrition is a full stack ecommerce application that provides a platform for the nutritionist, Trish Garrett to sell and marklet her services and products.
+Peak Nutrition is a full stack e-commerce application that provides a platform for the nutritionist, Trish Garrett to sell and market her services and products.
 The intention of the site is to provide a simple, intuitive, visually appealing and user-friendly platform for users.
 The intended target audience is anyone with an interest in general nutrition, sports performance nutrition.
 The target audience will mostly be individuals, coaches, teachers, athletes, team managers.

 The application implements user authorisation and full CRUD functionality, allowing users to create, update, read and delete products and articles stored in a relational database management system.